aarch64-laptops/build/README.md

 This project provides the user/owner some options to install Linux on these devices.
 The choices are as follows:

 1. Download a pre-built MicroSD card image and flash it onto an MicroSD card
-2. Use the `quick-start.sh` script to install your own bespoke image
+2. Use the `quick-start.sh` script to build your own bespoke image
 3. Execute each of the steps manually (still using the other helper scripts)

 ## Use an existing pre-built MicroSD card image

 Only the latest Ubuntu LTS (currently Bionic) pre-built images are currently available.

-Download [THIS IMAGE](https://github.com/aarch64-laptops/prebuilt/raw/master/aarch64-laptops-bionic-prebuilt.img.xz) and head to the [Flashing the image](#Flashing-the-image) section below.
+Download [THIS IMAGE](https://github.com/aarch64-laptops/prebuilt/raw/master/aarch64-laptops-bionic-prebuilt.img.xz) and head to the [Flashing the image](#Flashing-the-image) then [Booting into Ubuntu](#Booting-into-Ubuntu) sections below.

 *Note:* The default credentials for this image are; username: `ubuntu` and password `ubuntu`.